jjgp/magic-packet/mlops/README.md

 pip install -e ".[mlops]"
 ```

-[Terraform](https://www.terraform.io/) is a used to create the cloud infrastructure.
+[Terraform](https://www.terraform.io/) is used to create the cloud infrastructure.
 Make sure to follow the download instructions [here](https://www.terraform.io/downloads.html).